pkholland/mutantspider/examples/file_system/README.md

 <b>Some Background</b>

-While much of the "normal" behavior of an operating system can be implmeneted in a web-based application, normal POSIX -like file io frequently can't.
-There are several reasons for this including general lack of access to the host OS file system, lack of "blocking" API calls like fread, and differences in the way file -like data persists from one view of a web page to the next.
+While much of the "normal" behavior of an operating system can be implemeneted in a web-based application, normal POSIX-like file io frequently can't.
+There are several reasons for this including general lack of access to the host OS file system, lack of "blocking" API calls like fread, and differences in the way file-like data persists from one view of a web page to the next.

-While not all of these problems can be overcome completely, both Emscripten and Native Client contain components to partially address the difference between what a C, POSIX-like codebase might expect and what can realistially be implemented inside of a web page.
+While not all of these problems can be overcome completely, both Emscripten and Native Client contain components to partially address the difference between what a C, POSIX-like codebase might expect and what can realistically be implemented inside of a web page.

 Mutantspider contains two additional file system services of its own, also aimed at